-Under the Microscope and Forever Documented
+1. Under the Microscope and Forever Documented

-We are asking teenagers to do too much with not enough time.I’m all for setting a high standard.
-The problem is that we are asking teenagers to do too much with not enough time.
-Today’s teenager needs to play sports all year with the commitment level of a professional athlete.
-Most are forced into taking advanced placement courses, giving them a workload they are ill-equipped to complete.
-They must complete service hours, be a stage performer, do activities outside of school, and sometimes have jobs.
-They do not have the time to do all of it at a high level.
+I’m all for setting a high standard.
+The problem is we are asking teenagers to do too much with not enough time.
+Today’s teenagers play sports all year with the commitment level of a professional athlete.
+Most are forced into taking advanced placement courses, giving them a workload they are ill-equipped to manage.
+They must complete service hours, be stage performers, do activities outside of school, and sometimes have jobs.
+They don’t have time to do it all at a high level.
 It’s exhausting.
-When I asked one teen to go to a summer camp several years ago, he asked if he would get service hours.
-When I told him, “No,” he asked why he should go.
-When I said, “To have fun,” he said, “I don’t have time for that.”
+When I suggested that one teen go to a summer camp several years ago, he asked if he would get service hours.
+When I told him no, he asked why he should go.
+When I said “to have fun,” he said, “I don’t have time for that.”
 What a sad statement.